h12w/gspec/DESIGN.md

   group. e.g. it("should xxx", func() { expect ... }).
 So providing such
   optional arguments will be a duplication.
-* When used directly with "go test", such messages can be easily written as a comment above the expectation line of code, and printed out when the test fails.
+* When used directly with "go test", such messages can be easily written as a comment above the expectation line of code, and printed out when the testtimeout goroutine fails.

 An error message should be provided in the form of an error object.